-The following table sets out AustralianSuper's Report on compliance with the Australian Institute of Superannuation Trustees (AIST) Governance Code requirements for the period ended 30 June 2021.
+The following table sets out AustralianSuper's Report on compliance with the Australian Institute of Superannuation Trustees (AIST) Governance Code requirements for the period ended 30 June 2022.
 AIST's Governance Code is a principles-based framework which consists of 21 requirements.
 The Code aims to protect and improve outcomes for superannuation fund members and to promote continuous improvement in governance practice by AIST member funds.

-Requirement Compliance level Explanation and evidence Changes made in FY 2021 Planned improvement activities Princ Principle 1: Lay solid foundations for management and oversight 1.1 A profit-to-member superannuation Board must: conduct all appropriate enquiries to ensure that nominees have the appropriate skills and experience before appointing a person as a trustee director for the appointment of representative directors in particular, this includes engagement with sponsoring organisations.
-Full AustralianSuper conducts appropriate enquiries to ensure that nominees to the role of Director (or Board Committee Member) have appropriate skills and experience before they are appointed to such roles.
+Requirement Compliance level Explanation and evidence (copy in links and/or supply documents) Changes made in FY22 Planned improvement activities Prir ciple 1: Lay solid foundations for management and oversig ht 1.1 A profit-to-member superannuation Board must: conduct all appropriate enquiries to ensure that nominees have the appropriate skills and experience before appointing a person as a trustee director; for the appointment of representative directors in particular, this includes engagement with sponsoring Full AustralianSuper conducts appropriate enquiries to ensure that nominees to the role of Director (or Board Committee Member) have appropriate skills and experience before they are appointed to such roles.
 The skills and experience requirements are set out in the Trustee's Fit and Proper Policy (and in associated Procedures).
-The People and Culture Committee is responsible for assessing the skills and experience of nominees to Board or Board Committee roles before recommending to the Board the appointment or re-appointment of such persons.
+The People and Culture Committee is responsible for assessing the skills and experience of nominees to Board or Board Committee roles before recommending to the Board the appointment or re-appointment of such persons. organisations.
 The skills and experience of nominees is assessed as part of the appointment process to ensure that the nominee satisfies the 'fitness' (as well as the propriety) requirements of the Fit and Proper Policy.
-The assessment includes reviewing whether the nominee has relevant educational qualifications or training and/or relevant experience in the required skill domains which they have obtained through employment or from experience on other Boards, Committees or via other relevant roles.
-The process for appointing a Director, includes engaging with the sponsoring organisations (Shareholders) when a vacancy on the Board or a Board Committee occurs so that they can put forward a candidate(s) to fill a role focusing on any skills/experience gaps that the Board may be looking to fill as well as diversity considerations.
-For all appointments made during FY 2021, there was active engagement with the relevant Shareholder prior to a nominee being considered by the People and Culture Committee and the Board.
-Appropriate enquiries were made to ensure nominees had appropriate skills and experience prior to their appointment.
+The assessment includes reviewing whether the nominee has relevant educational qualifications or training and/or relevant experience in the required skill domains as set out in the Skills Matrix, which they have obtained through employment or from experience on other Boards, Committees or via other relevant roles.
+The process for appointing a Director includes engaging with the sponsoring organisations (Shareholders) when a vacancy on the Board or a Board Committee arises so that they can put forward a candidate(s) to fill a role focusing on any skills/experience gaps that the Board may be looking to fill as well as diversity considerations.
+For all appointments made during FY22, there was active engagement with the relevant Shareholder prior to a nominee being considered by the People and Culture Committee and the Board.
+Appropriate enquiries were made to ensure nominees had appropriate skills and experience (in accordance with the Fit and Proper Policy and Skills Matrix requirements) prior to their appointment.
 1.2 A profit-to-member superannuation fund must have a written agreement with each trustee director and senior executive setting out the terms of their appointment.
 Full There are Letters of Appointment in place with all Directors and Senior Executives which set out the terms of their appointment.
 1.3 The fund's company secretary is accountable directly to the Board, through the Chair, on all matters concerning effective Board operations and must provide every assistance to the Board to fulfil their obligations in acting in the best interests of members.
 The Chief Executive Officer must not be the company secretary.
-Full As at 30 June 2021, the Trustee of AustralianSuper had two Company Secretaries.
+Full The Trustee of AustralianSuper, AustralianSuper Pty Ltd, has two Company Secretaries; the Fund Company Secretary and a Deputy Company Secretary.
 The Company Secretary role(s) report to the Board on matters concerning effective Board operations.
-They assist the Board in fulfilling its obligations in acting in the best interests of the Fund's members.
+They assist the Board in fulfilling its obligations in acting in the best financial interests of the Fund's members.
 The Chief Executive is not the Company Secretary.